-3G and 4G mobile broadband is provided to customers through mobile phone signals, and, as with mobile phones, the strength of the signal determines the quality of the connection.
+3G and 4G mobile broadband is provided to customers through mobile phone signals.
+As with mobile phones, the strength of the signal determines the quality of the connection.

-The main difference between older 3G mobile broadband and 4G mobile broadband is speed.
-Choose 4G and you can expect a connection that's up to five times faster than the UK 3G average.
+It's common nowadays for dongles to come in 3G and 4G speeds.
+The main difference between older 3G mobile broadband and 4G mobile broadband is speed: Choose 4G and you can expect a connection that's up to five times faster than the UK 3G average.

-Students, commuters, travelers and a host of others looking to access the internet outside their home or office (though mobile broadband can be used here too).
+Students, commuters and travellers can all benefit massively from a mobile broadband connection.
+But so can anyone else looking to access the internet outside their home or office (although mobile broadband can be used there, too).

 Advantages of mobile broadband: